humboldt123/touch-grass/README.md

 1. When you land you will be greeted with the main screen.
 2. Swipe-up from the bottom modal, and feel free to enter your name, birthday, and activities that might interest you.
-3. Swipe back down, and accept today's curated event, or wait until tommorow.
+3. Swipe back down and accept today's curated event, or wait until tommorow.

 **Our Process**